pachyderm/docs/content/2.4.x/enterprise/auth/authorization/role-binding.md

 ## Set Roles to Groups

-If your IdP enables group support, you can grant access on Pachyderm ressources to a group of users.
+If your IdP enables group support, you can grant access on Pachyderm resources to a group of users.

 Let's keep using our Auth0 example as an illustration, and: